stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session

-Using [this commit](https://github.com/lxqt/lxqt-session/pull/368) `lxqt-session` can be started in the autostart section of the compositors configuration.
+From version 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.

 * Systray/Notification area (using waybar or lxqt-panel) should start first (`sleep 2 && lxqt-session`)
 * Module`lxqt-globalshortcuts`  loads but doesn't register anything
-* Some applications in autostart may not work under wayland and/or cause high cpu usage - see "autostart_scripts" folder for selective autostart.
+* Some applications in autostart may not work under wayland and/or cause high cpu usage - see "autostart_scripts" folder for selective autostart x11/wayland.
-* Lock settings are not applied in wayland
+* Lock settings are not applied in wayland.

 ## Wayfire (stacking)